 Mohammad (left) and Annsofian invite us to participate in their love for music – this is Africaaaa

 HIGH AND MIDDLE ATLAS

 Bit by bit we move on northbound.
-We would like to visit the city of Fès and Marrakesh next.
+We would like to visit the cities of Fès and Marrakesh next.
 We take the route via High and Middle Atlas to Fès.
 There ist still some snow on the mountains of High Atlas, so we have to relinquish a tour in the mountains.

 At the early afternoon we feel quite hungry and find a very nice quiet place for cooking lunch off the main road.
 Viewing snow-covered mountains I cut onions and vegetables to cook a tasty vegetable-noodle-soup.

 It is wonderful to sit in the sun and to eat with relish.
 We have just finished lunch when a young man slowly comes up the road.
-Visitors are comming, no more viewing the landscape!
+Visitors are coming, no more viewing the landscape!